Russian activist who researched Stalin-era purges sentenced

-MOSCOW (AP) - A Russian activist who has investigated Stalin-era repression was sentenced to 3 1/2 years in prison on Wednesday on charges of sexually abusing his stepdaughter, which rights activists have dismissed as a politically driven fabrication.
+MOSCOW (AP) - A Russian activist who has investigated Stalin-era repression was sentenced to 3 1/2 years in prison on Wednesday on charges of sexually abusing his adopted daughter, which rights activists have dismissed as a politically driven fabrication.

-The Petrozavodsk city court in the province of Karelia on the border with Finland found Yuri Dmitriyev guilty on charges of sexual misconduct toward his underage stepdaughter, which he denied.
+The Petrozavodsk city court in the province of Karelia on the border with Finland found Yuri Dmitriyev guilty on charges of sexual misconduct toward his underage adopted daughter, which he denied.

 The prosecutors have asked for a 15-year prison sentence for the 64-year-old Dmitriyev.
 The sentence means he is set to walk free in November as it includes the time he already spent in pre-trial custody, his lawyer said.